nand2mario/nestang-doc/docs/setup_primer.md

 Now enjoy your game!

-For 0.4, there's also a Linux loader program in addition to Windows.
+There's also a Linux loader program in addition to Windows.
 See [Linux loader](linux.md)